newspicks/eals/README.md

 ```

 To run tests against all supported Python versions, use [tox](https://tox.readthedocs.io/).
-You may need to put the Python version numbers in the `.python-version` file.
+You may need to add the Python versions in the `tox.ini` file.

 ```sh
 poetry run tox